The University of Lynchburg Model United Nations team won a bevy of awards at the annual UN simulation conference in New York last week.

 Throughout the conference, students filmed each others’ speeches and posted them on Facebook to celebrate their performance.
 The awards they reaped were a great bonus.
 “The level of pride I felt for my team’s hard work and excellence shown in New York will go unmatched for quite some time,” Sarah Mock ’20 said.

-Lynchburg College has participated in Model UN for more than 40 years.
+University of Lynchburg has participated in Model UN for more than 40 years.
 Like in previous years, the students gave the experience high marks after the conference.

 “I have enjoyed every single second being part of this esteemed delegation,” said Logan Hancock ’18, who was participating in Model UN for his second time.